 What’s a festival without yummy food vendors?

-A look behind the food tents as two women cook up something special.
+A look behind the food tents as two women cook up something special for the lunar new year.

 The Naruwan Taiko Drummers were like an ethnic Blue Man Group, beating out intoxicating rhythms on a number of large drums.